bernatferragut/WEB2/_posts/2019-08-10-A-Mutek-llull.md

 ---
 layout: post
-title: GENERATIVE DESIGN | Visuals for Mutek Festival
+title: VISUAL DESIGN=> Visuals for the mutek festival
-description: Visuals for Mutek Festival
+description: Visuals for mutek festival
 summary: A course in Generative DESIGN with P5JS
-tags: GENERATIVE DESIGN
+tags: VISUAL DESIGN
 minute: 5
 ---